 - Teachers remain in the classroom as a facilitator to be done the communication process among all the participants.
 They also encourage learners to join various activities.

 - As a professor, a teacher answers the questions of the students and also care about their performance and activities.

 - The teacher also plays the role of a communicator in the learning process.
 He or she also cooperates the learning-teaching group.

 - Sometimes the teacher plays the role of a guide in the classroom activities.
 He/she monitors the errors of the students and delivers some positive feedback among the learners.

 Students also need to play some roles in CLT.
 These are given in the below:

-- Learners have to create some groups among themselves for their learning purpose and taking care of how they are able to perform in the classroom.
+- The learners have to create some groups among themselves for their learning purpose and taking care of how they are able to perform in the classroom.

 - The students must have to cooperate and support each other in the group to complete their all tasks assigned by the responsible teacher.